kaushik88/kaushik88.github.io/_posts/2017-03-23-camping-food.md

 thumbnail_path: blog/personal/backpacking-food.jpg
 ---

-Food was one of my biggest hesitations in camping and backpacking.
-But after trying out some of the stuffs, I certainly believe you don't have to sacrifice on the food while backpacking or camping.
+Food was one of my biggest hesitations for camping or backpacking.
+But after trying out some of the stuffs, I believe you could have good food while you go backpacking.
 This blog post is about what I liked or didn't like.

 *Disclaimer - I'm vegetarian*